Subspace configurations and low degree points on curves: Debarre--Fahlaoui curves

-For $x \in A$, recall that \(H_x\) is the set of all pairs of divisors in \(\Sym^2A\) that contain \(x\).
+For $x \in A$, recall that \(H_x\) is the set of all pairs of divisors in \(\Sym^2 A\) that contain \(x\).
 Hence the intersection $H_x \cap \mu(X)$ is supported on the points \(\mu(\supp(x))\).
 Since a general divisor \(x \in A\) is a degree \(d\) point (and hence a single monodromy orbit), $H_x \cap \mu(X)$ is a multiple of \(\mu(\supp(x))\).
 Consider a general point \((x, x')\) on \(\mu(X)\).
 Since the divisors $H_x$, and $H_{x'}$ for \(x \neq x'\) intersect transversely at $(x,x') \in \Sym^2 A$, the intersections \(H_x \cap \mu(X)\) and \(H_{x'} \cap \mu(X)\) cannot both be nontransverse at \((x, x')\).
 Hence the generic intersection $H_x \cap \mu(X)$ cannot consist of multiple points.
 In other words, for a general $x \in A$ the intersection $H_x \cap \mu(X) \subset \Sym^2 A$ is smooth and \(H_x \cap \mu(X) = \mu(\supp(x))\), so $[\mu(X)]\cdot H=d$.
 Therefore, numerically, $[\mu(X)]=aH+(d-a)F$.
 Since $[\mu(X)]$ is effective, by the description of the effective cone we have $a \geqslant 0$ and $2d-a \geqslant 0$.
 The fibers of the addition map $\Sym^2 A \to A$ have numerical class $F$, and since $X$ does not admit maps of degree less than $d$ to $A$, we conclude that $d<[\mu(X)]\cdot F=a$.
 Thus $[\mu(X)]=(d+m)H-mF$ for some $m$ between $1$ and $d$ as claimed. \end{proof}

-\begin{remark} As observed in Remark \ref{rem:gonality-1}, the geometric gonality of a curve with $\airr_kX=d$ which is not a degree $d$ cover of an elliptic curve is at most $2d-1$.
-Theorem \ref{thm:main-debarre-fahlaoui} implies that if, in addition, such curves are not Debarre-Fahlaoui curves, then their geometric gonality is at most $2d-2$. \end{remark}
+\begin{remark} As observed in Remark \ref{rem:gonality-1}, the geometric gonality of a curve with $\min(\dendegs(X/k))=d$ which is not a degree $d$ cover of an elliptic curve is at most $2d-1$.
+Theorem \ref{thm:main-debarre-fahlaoui} implies that if, in addition, such curves are not Debarre--Fahlaoui curves, then their geometric gonality is at most $2d-2$. \end{remark}